askjohngeorge/vapi-vct/README.md

 - **Decompose**: Extract components of a Vapi assistant JSON into separate files for easier version control.
 - **Recompose**: Rebuild a Vapi assistant JSON from its decomposed components.
 - **Update**: Push updated Vapi assistant configurations back to the Vapi API.
+- **Config Management**: Manage project-specific configurations directly from the command line.

 ## Prerequisites